-Multiple Sclerosis (MS) is a complex disease that can have a negative impact on mental health.
+Multiple sclerosis (MS) is a complex disease that can have a negative impact on mental health.
 Some of the most common psychological impacts include increased sadness, feelings of grief associated with loss of control, anger, anxiety, depression and overall stress.
-It’s important to address these feelings and symptoms in a treatment plan.
+It’s important to address these feelings and symptoms within a larger treatment plan.

 MS & Mental Health

-MS is a disease that can impact someone’s quality of life.
-MS patients may experience changes and challenges with ambulation, strength and physical ability, skin changes, speech issues, vision and hearing loss, neurological and cognitive issues, sexual problems, and bowel and bladder concerns.
+MS is a disease that can impact someone’s quality of life, as patients may experience changes and challenges with ambulation, strength and physical ability, skin changes, speech issues, vision and hearing loss, neurological and cognitive issues, sexual problems, and bowel and bladder concerns.
 These symptoms can take a toll on the mental health of someone living with MS.1

-According to Andrea Arzt, LCSW, MSCS, Director of Healthcare Provider Engagement for the National Multiple Sclerosis Society, “Receiving a diagnosis of Multiple Sclerosis (MS) can take much adjustment emotionally and can include many reactions including grief, anxiety, anger and guilt.
-The unpredictability of MS and not knowing how the potential course of the disease will affect you, as well as facing the many choices that being diagnosed with a progressive disease now brings, such as choosing a healthcare provider, choosing among the many treatment medication options, figuring out insurance questions, all can be overwhelming.”10
+“Receiving a diagnosis of Multiple Sclerosis (MS) can take much adjustment emotionally and can include many reactions including grief, anxiety, anger and guilt.
+The unpredictability of MS and not knowing how the potential course of the disease will affect you, as well as facing the many choices that being diagnosed with a progressive disease now brings, such as choosing a healthcare provider, choosing among the many treatment medication options, figuring out insurance questions, all can be overwhelming.” – Andrea Arzt, LCSW, MSCS, Director of Healthcare Provider Engagement for the National Multiple Sclerosis Society10

 According to Arzt, “In Multiple Sclerosis, depression and other mood issues can be part of the disease process itself, not just a reaction to living with the disease.
 60% of people diagnosed with MS may experience a major depressive episode at one point during the course of the disease.
 Fatigue and cognitive issues, also common symptoms in MS, can increase depression and other mood concerns.
 This is why recognizing the mental health issues involved and receiving appropriate treatment from mental health providers who also understand the disease is so important.”

-Similarly to the connection between MS and depression, MS and anxiety are heavily linked because depression and anxiety often occur in cycles.
-For some, MS-related loss of functioning and ability leads to a lot of worry, stress and anxiety, especially if one living with MS is faced with new challenges.
+MS and anxiety are heavily linked because depression and anxiety often occur in cycles.
+For some, MS-related loss of functioning leads to a lot of worry, stress and anxiety, especially when they are faced with new challenges as part of the progression of the disease.
+It can also pose challenges for those without large or reliable care networks.
+These barriers might lead to creating many back-up plans due to the potential limits of progressing MS.4

 Emotional Strains of MS